-Table I summarizes the benchmarking results of the Phase Scan and the Acceptance Scan for the DTL tank 1 to 3.
-The rf amplitude of the tank predicted by both techniques differ at most by 1.7% and the rf phase by 1.5°.
-This is an excellent agreement demonstrating the consistency in the analysis of both techniques.
+Table 1 summarizes the results of the Phase Scan and the Acceptance Scan for the DTL tank 1.
+The rf amplitude of the tank predicted by both techniques differ by 1.1% and the rf phase by 0.3°.
+This is an excellent agreement demonstrating consistency in both techniques.
 DTL tank 1 is deemed to be the most sensitive tank of all.
-Further analysis is under way for other DTL tanks.
+During the next beam commissioning runs, more measurements will be made to understand the difference.

-Table I: rf set-point from PS and AS
+Table 1: rf set-point from PS and AS